2001 Tampa Bay Buccaneers season: Week 14: Detroit Lions (won 15–12)

 The Lions came into the game 0–11 and were led by rookie quarterback Mike McMahon.
 The Lions never managed to reach the endzone, however, Tampa Bay's offense struggled all day and found themselves trailing 12–7.
 With just over a minute to go, the Buccaneers faced 4th & 8 at the Detroit 28-yard line.
 Brad Johnson completed a 15-yard pass to Keyshawn Johnson to keep the drive alive.
 With 45 seconds to go, the Johnson and Johnson duo connected again, this time for a game-winning touchdown pass.
+This was the Buccaneers final game against the Lions as division rivals.

 Week 15: at Chicago Bears (lost 3–27)

 Tampa Bay gave up 27 unanswered points, and was swept by the Bears.
-It was the Buccaneers final game against an NFC Central team.
+This was the Buccaneers final game against an NFC Central team and the last against the Bears as division rivals.

 Week 16: New Orleans Saints (won 48–21)

 After hitting their low point the previous week, Tampa Bay rebounded during Christmas week with a record-setting performance against the visiting Saints.
 Aaron Stecker took back the opening kickoff a then-franchise record 86 yards, but failed to make the endzone, continuing the Buccaneers' then-streak of never having a kickoff returned for a touchdown.
 Though he was tackled, the long return was not for naught, as two plays later, Brad Johnson connected with Karl Williams for a 14-yard touchdown, and a lead the Buccaneers never surrendered.

 In the first half, Williams, Mike Alstott and Warrick Dunn each scored touchdowns, while Martin Gramatica added three field goals.
 The Buccaneers took a 30–0 lead into halftime.
 The scoring continued into the second half, and the Saints finally got onto the board.
-With 2 minutes remaining in the game, Ronde Barber intercepted Aaron Brooks pass, and returned it 36 yards for a "icing-on-the-cake" touchdown.
+With 2 minutes remaining in the game, Ronde Barber intercepted Aaron Brooks pass, and returned it 36 yards for an "icing-on-the-cake" touchdown.
 Adding a little insult to injury, back-up quarterback Shaun King attempted a two-point conversion, and with its success, the Buccaneers tied the franchise record for most points in a game at 48.

 The win improved Tampa Bay's record to 8–6, and put them in control of a wild card spot.
 One win in the final two games (coupled with an Atlanta loss) would send the Buccaneers to the playoffs.